STEM-Alliance/robot/README.md

 |B | 60% |
 |A | 40% |

-The Right Y axis (down) controls the speed of the harvester rollers.
+The Right Y axis controls the indexer

-The right bumper (RB) controls the indexer.
-This runs at a slow fixed speed.
+This controller will also control the arms

 ## Moorhead Robot Control